Field sobriety testing: Field sobriety test refusals

-In all US jurisdictions, participation in a Field Sobriety Test is voluntary.
+In all US jurisdictions, participation in a field sobriety test is voluntary.
 (Police are not obliged to advise the suspect that participation in a FST or other pre-arrest procedures is voluntary.
 In contrast, formal evidentiary tests given under implied consent requirements are considered mandatory.)

-A suspect requested to participate in a Field Sobriety Test is likely to be told that the purpose is to determine whether the suspect is impaired; however, FST tests are widely regarded as having, as their primary purpose, gaining tangible evidence for use against the suspect.
+A suspect requested to participate in a field sobriety test is likely to be told that the purpose is to determine whether the suspect is impaired; however, FST tests are widely regarded as having, as their primary purpose, gaining tangible evidence for use against the suspect.
 The evidence is important in the establishment of probable cause for arrest.
 Since 'probable cause' is necessary under US law (4th Amendment) to sustain an arrest and invocation of the implied consent law, it is important that the police document 'probable cause'.

 "HGN first"

 The NHTSA recommends administering the HGN test as the first of the SFSTs, but does not state the reason.
 FSTs are voluntary, so consideration is given to encourage suspects to comply with requests to participate in the tests.
-The HST is characterized by the tester performing a visible activity, so the suspect is less likely to decline at that stage.
+The HGN is characterized by the tester performing a visible activity, so the suspect is less likely to decline at that stage.
 The completion of one test increases the likelihood that the suspect will participate in follow-up FSTs.
 The suspect may also perceive the HGN (as administered) as having a scientific foundation.

 In cases in which a PBT (or PAS) is administered first, the HGN may be administered after completion of other SFSTs, as the purpose of administering the HGN first is obviated by the PBT/PAS.